 At the AAAS EPI Center’s request, computer scientists and election experts met with Delaware’s State Election Commissioner Anthony Albence to discuss concerns related to the insecurity of the electronic systems being used for absentee voting.

-As states grapple with the difficult task of holding elections during the COVID-19 pandemic, election administrators are exploring and implementing technology to deliver blank ballots electronically.
-The expansion of vote by mail in many states necessitates an option for voters with disabilities.
-These recommendations can help limit the security and privacy risks introduced with electronic blank ballot delivery and remote electronic ballot marking.
+Election administrators are exploring and implementing technology to deliver blank ballots electronically.
+The expansion of vote by mail in many states necessitates an option for voters with disabilities, these recommendations can help limit the security and privacy risks introduced with electronic blank ballot delivery and remote electronic ballot marking.